‘Serious incident’: Bulgarian Airbus A320 loses one engine in flight

 By switching the engine to idle, the pilots reacted immediately.
 They also descended to 25,000 feet, which is the usual procedure when a twin-engine jet loses one of its engines.

-The pilots decided to continue to Sofia anyway, while the fact that no passengers were aboard the A320 may have been a reason for that decision.
+The pilots decided to continue to Sofia anyway, while the fact that no passengers were aboard the A320 may have been one of the reasons for that decision.
 Before they touched down on Sofia Airport’s runway, another so-called ECAM message appeared, saying “ENG2 FADEC ALTERNATOR”.
 At this stage, engine no. 2 was shut down completely.

 FADEC stands for a ‘full authority digital engine control’ and is related to parts which control all aspects of an aircraft’s engine performance.